vmdinolfo/Team5_FinalProject/README.md

 ### Data Dictionary
 ![](/static/images/data_dictionary.png)

+### Machine Learning Technologies
+1. Logistic Regression - Classify things as 1 vs. 0, yes vs. no, sick vs. well, cat vs. no cat, good credit risk vs. bad, etc.
+2. Decision Trees & Random Forests - Classify things (as above).
+3. K Nearest Neighbors (KNN) - Classify things (as above).
+4. Support Vector Machines (SVM) - Classify things (as above).
+5. Neural Networks / Deep Learning - A super powerful universal classifier.
+Quick recipe: properly scale, normalize, and encode your inputs/features (pd.get_dummies()) and your outputs/labels (to_categorical()); assign each column in your input array, X, to an input of your neural network; define a hidden layer with, say, three times as many nodes as you have input nodes; use an optional hidden layer(s) if you want; define one output node for each category you wish to detect; e.g., yes vs. no will have two output nodes; iris-setosa vs. iris-virginica vs. iris-versicolour will have three output nodes.
+Use a ReLU activation function on your hidden layers, and a softmax on your outputs.
+Tweak as desired or necessary.

 After building and exporting our machine learning model, we build a Python Flask app to produce an HTML page embedded with JavaScript.
 The HTML page offers a form for users to enter their own information into, while the JavaScript reads the results from Flask and writes the results to the page accordingly.

 ## Project Website
 Heroku App location: https://